Some of the worldfamous sights you shoul see

 The Parliament

-The Hungarian Parliament Building (Hungarian: Országház, literally country house) is the seat of the National Assembly of Hungary, one of Europe's oldest legislative buildings, a notable landmark of Hungary and a popular tourist destination of Budapest.
+The Hungarian Parliament Building (Hungarian: Országház, literally "country house") is the seat of the National Assembly of Hungary, one of Europe's oldest legislative buildings, a notable landmark of Hungary and a popular tourist destination within Budapest.
 It lies in Lajos Kossuth Square, on the bank of the Danube, in Budapest.
-It is currently the largest building inHungary.
+It is currently the largest building in Hungary.

 Heroes Square

-On the ground floor are the exhibitions of the Classical Antiquities and of 19th century paintings and sculptures; the Renaissance hall, where in addition to Renaissance frescoes and fountains items from the Sculpture Collection may be seen; the Prints and Drawings Gallery with temporary exhibitions; and the Marble and Baroque halls.
+The building itself was designed and constructed by Albert Schickedanz and Fülöp Herzog, and opened its gates in 1906.
+On the ground floor are the exhibitions of Classical Antiquities and of nineteenth-century paintings and sculptures, the Renaissance hall, where, in addition to Renaissance frescoes and fountains, items from the Sculpture Collection may be seen, the Prints and Drawings Gallery with temporary exhibitions, and the Marble and Baroque halls.
 Due to the continuous renovation work on the building, individual permanent exhibitions of the Old Masters’ Gallery may temporarily be moved.

 Chain Bridge

-The Chain Bridge (Hungarian: Lánchíd) is a suspension bridge that spans the River Danube between Buda and Pest, the western and eastern sides of Budapest, It was the first permanent bridge across the Danube in Budapest, and was opened in 1849.
+The Chain Bridge (Hungarian: Lánchíd) is a suspension bridge that spans the River Danube between Buda and Pest, the western and eastern sides of Budapest.
+It was the first permanent bridge across the Danube in Budapest, and was opened in 1849.

-It is anchored on the Pest side of the river to Széchenyi (formerly Roosevelt) Square, adjacent to the Gresham Palace and the Hungarian Academy of Sciences, and on the Buda side to Adam Clark Square, near the Zero Kilometer Stone and the lower end of the Castle Hill Funicular, leading to Buda Castle.
+It is anchored on the Pest side of the river to Széchenyi (formerly Roosevelt) Square, adjacent to the Gresham Palace and the Hungarian Academy of Sciences, and on the Buda side to Adam Clark Square, near the Zero Kilometre Stone and the lower end of the Castle Hill Funicular, leading to Buda Castle.

 Andrássy avenue

-Andrássy Avenue is an iconic boulevard in Budapest, Hungary, dating back to 1872.
+Andrássy Avenue is an iconic boulevard in Budapest, dating back to 1872.
 It links Elizabeth Square with the City Park.
-Lined with spectacular Neo-renaissance mansions and townhouses featuring fine facades and interiors, it was recognised as a World Heritage Site in 2002.
+Lined with spectacular Neo-Renaissance mansions and townhouses featuring fine facades and interiors, it was recognised as a World Heritage Site in 2002.
 It is also one of Budapest's main shopping streets, with fine cafes, restaurants, theatres, and luxury boutiques.

 Széchenyi thermal spa

-Budapest can rightly be called the city of spas, and the Szechenyi Bath and Spa was its first thermal baths on the Pest side.
-At the time, back in 1881, it was called "Artesian Bath", and was only a temporary establishment.
+Budapest can rightly be called the city of spas, and the Szechenyi Bath and Spa was its first thermal bath on the Pest side.
+At the time, back in 1881, it was called the "Artesian Bath", and was only a temporary establishment.
 In 1913, it was converted into a permanent bath, and received its present name and most parts of its pretty yellow building complex.
-In 1927, beach sites, as well as public bathing departments for gentlemen and ladies were added.
+In 1927, beach sites, as well as public bathing departments for gentlemen and ladies, were added.
 In 1960, another expansion added a group thermal section (for use in bathing suites), and a daytime outpatient hospital.
-The year of 1999 saw a complete reconstruction of the swimming pools.
+The year 1999 saw a complete reconstruction of the swimming pools.